lord-dubious/understand.me/docs/system_prompt_ui_agent.md

 *   **Accessibility Focus:** Implement UI with mobile accessibility as a top priority (VoiceOver, TalkBack, touch targets, dynamic type).
 Refer to section 1.6 of the guide.
 *   **Component Reusability:** Leverage shared React Native components defined in Part 10 of the Development Guide wherever possible.
 *   **Voice Agent Integration:** Ensure UI elements related to "Alex," the voice agent, are implemented according to its defined persona, interaction style, and visual presence for a mobile context (Parts 1.4, 7.1.B, 10.2).
 *   **Platform Awareness:** Develop with an understanding of iOS and Android platform conventions where appropriate, guided by Expo's cross-platform capabilities.
-Be mindful of the full technology stack: **PicaOS, Dappier, Nodely, Supabase, Google GenAI, ElevenLabs, and Sentry**, and how they might influence UI components (e.g., data display, interactions with native modules via Expo).
+Be mindful of the full technology stack: **AI Orchestration Layer, Dappier, Nodely, Supabase, Google GenAI, ElevenLabs, and Sentry**, and how they might influence UI components (e.g., data display, interactions with native modules via Expo).

 **Task Execution:**